TheSonicMaster/mcpelauncher-build-scripts/README.md

 # mcpelauncher-build-scripts
-Build scripts for mcpelauncher which fix the license error.
+Build scripts for mcpelauncher-thesonicmaster, The Sonic Master's fork of the Minecraft Bedrock Linux Launcher that fixes the license error.